 Points.com is not a scam.
 They disclose all the fees and exchange rates up front to swap, trade and redeem miles and points.
 So, while you may not get the kind of deal you’d hoped for, it’s unfair to call the site a scam.

 But is Points.com a good deal?
 Well if you’re a regular reader, you already know my golden rule is getting at least 1 cent value per point.
 So in that aspect, the Points.com exchange rate for many offers isn’t the ideal situation.

 However I do think it could be a good deal in certain situations:

 - If you have miles that are about to expire, then getting something for them is better than nothing.
-If the airline doesn’t allow you to redeem for gift cards directly, then you might as well redeem them through Points.com or an alternative site that offers the same service.
+If the airline doesn’t allow you to redeem for gift cards directly, you might as well redeem them through Points.com or an alternative site that offers the same service.

 - If you only need a few more points in your loyalty program to book reward travel, then paying a premium for a few thousand miles might make sense.
-For example, if you need 200,000 miles for a trip and only have 198,000, then buying 2,000 at a bad exchange rate will still probably be worth it.
+For example, if you need 200,000 miles for a big trip and only have 198,000, then buying 2,000 at a bad exchange rate will still probably be worth it.